-In Islington, it is estimated that between 12% (Annual Population Survey, APS) and 18% (GP Patient Survey, GPPS) are active smokers (depending on the source).
+In Islington, it is estimated that between 12% (Annual Population Survey) and 18% (GP Patient Survey) are active smokers (depending on the source).
 But it is known that smoking levels are higher in more deprived and socially marginalised populations, and among certain ethnic groups, which in turn fuels the inequality gap.
-Levels are also higher in people with long-term mental health conditions, with the GPPS in 2020-21 reporting that 31% of adults in Islington with a long-term mental health condition smoke.
+Levels are also higher in people with long-term mental health conditions, with the GP Patient Survey in 2020-21 reporting that 31% of adults in Islington with a long-term mental health condition smoke.
 This was significantly higher than the average smoking rate within the borough.

-Smoking in early pregnancy and smoking at delivery were each 5%.
-These rates were significantly lower than the England average.
+Smoking in early pregnancy and smoking at delivery were 5% each.
+These were significantly lower than the England average.

-Table 18: Smoking prevalence
+Table 19: Smoking prevalence

-Smoking prevalence Year Islington London England Significant difference to London Significant difference to England Smoking prevale in adults (GPPS) 2019- 20 18% 15% 14% Higher Higher Smoking prevale in adults (APS) 2019 12% 13% 14% No significant difference No significant difference Smoking at delivy 2020- 21 5% 5% 10% No significant difference Lower Smoking in early pregnancy 2018- 19 5% 6% 13% Lower Lower Smoking prevale in adults with a log - term mental healh condition 2020- 21 31% 26% 26% No significant difference No significant difference
+Smoking prevalence Year Islington London England Significant difference to London Significant difference to England Smoking prevalence in adults (GPPS) 2019- 20 18% 15% 14% Higher Higher Smoking prevalence in adults (APS) 2019 12% 13% 14% No significant difference No significant difference Smoking at delivery 2020- 21 5% 5% 10% No significant difference Lower Smoking in early pregnancy 2018- 19 5% 6% 13% Lower Lower Smoking prevalence in adults with a long-term mental health condition 2020- 21 31% 26% 26% No significant difference No significant difference